-The Ward Center will present two performances of Totems, a multimedia production with an original score by Regan Nunnally Sprenkle and dance and song performances by VCU students; the musicians will perform throughout the evening.
+The Eleventh Annual Halifax Music Festival will take place on the Avenue, with performances Friday evening by Doug Evans & Soul Logistics, James Tynes & the Triple B Band, Yaminah Lhetreal, and the Soul Mellow Band & Show.
+The Ward Center will present a performance by popular singer Jocelyn Oldham.
 Iris Schwartz will perform on the flute at the Art League.
-Doghouse RVA will be at Old Towne’s Alibi, Bobby Horne at Abigails, Rudy Faulkner & Friends at Croaker’s Spot, the Sinatra-style crooner Joe LaLuna at Maria’s, Jonah Knight at Old Towne Studio 7, the Triple B Band on the Patio at Andrade’s, Steve Brooks & Casey Bowman in the Martini Lounge at Wabi Sabi, and Sayer McShane in the Music Room at Wabi.
+Mama Juana will be at Old Towne’s Alibi, Bobby Horne at Abigails, Rudy Faulkner & Friends at Croaker’s Spot, the Sinatra-style crooner Joe LaLuna at Maria’s, Way Down South at Old Towne Studio 7, the Scott Wood Band on the Patio at Andrade’s, Steve Brooks & Casey Bowman in the Martini Lounge at Wabi Sabi, and Sayer McShane in the Music Room at Wabi.
 Shelly Bonet will be performing with Scott Harriton at DJ’s Rajun Cajun.
 And the Scottish singers of Clan Haggis will be performing in at Tramonto Ristorante.
 Music this month from six to one!

 Here, Nearly Here, & On the Horizon